microsoft/FabricRTIWorkshop/docs/workshop.md

 ### Data pipelines
-- In this solution the Bronze layer tables are populated by a Data Factory pipeline to copy data from our operational SQL DB.
+- In this solution, the Bronze layer tables are populated by a Data Factory pipeline to copy data from our operational SQL DB.
 - Feature [documentation](<https://learn.microsoft.com/fabric/data-factory/tutorial-end-to-end-pipeline>).

 ### Shortcuts
 - Shortcuts enable the creation of a live connections between OneLake and target data sources, whether internal or external to Azure.
 This allows us to retrieve data from these locations as if they were seamlessly integrated into Microsoft Fabric.
 - A shortcut is a schema entity that references data stored external to a KQL database in your cluster.
 In Lakehouse(s), Eventhouse(s), or KQL Databases it's possible to create shortcuts referencing Internal locations within Microsoft Fabric, ADLS Gen2, Spark Notebooks, AWS S3 storage accounts, or Microsoft Dataverse.
 - By enabling us to reference different storage locations, OneLake's Shortcuts provides a unified source of truth for all our data, within the Microsoft Fabric environment and ensures clarity regarding the origin of our data.
-- In this solution, `Product` and `ProductCategory` SQL tables are defined as external tables (Fabric shortcuts).
+- In this solution, the `Product` and `ProductCategory` SQL tables are defined as external tables (Fabric shortcuts).
 Meaning the data is not copied but served from the SQL DB itself.
 Shortcuts allow data to remain stored in outside of Fabric like in our operational SQL DB, yet presented in Fabric as a central location.
 - Feature [documentation](<https://learn.microsoft.com/fabric/real-time-analytics/onelake-shortcuts?tabs=onelake-shortcut>).

 ### Eventhouse